adslbarxatov/SudokuSolver/docs/index.md

 ### General information

-This tool allows you to solve default (9 x 9) sudoku tables.
+This tool allows you to automatically or manually solve default (9 x 9) sudoku tables.

 Solution based on recursive function that builds series of “assumptions” and finds first one that doesn’t conflict with sudoku game rules.